-The Pension Funds can be of three types: closed occupational pension funds (managed by Social Partners), open funds managed by financial institutions and Individual Pension Plans (PIP), split into with-profits policies and unit-linked policies.
+The complementary pension funds can be of three types: contractual occupational pension funds (managed by Social Partners), open funds managed by financial institutions and Individual Pension Plans (PIP), split into with-profits and unit-linked policies.

-Over the 2000-2017-year range, we calculated the return rate associated to Open Funds and Closed funds.
-We calculated returns over the 2008-2017 period for all types of pension funds available in Italy.
-Over the ten-year period, all types of pension funds experienced positive annual average return.
-Closed funds experienced the highest annual average return (+1.3%), PIP unit-linked policies experienced the lowest one (+0.4).
+Over the period 2000-2018, we calculated the return rate associated to open funds and contractual pension funds.
+We calculated returns over the 2008-2018 period for all types of pension funds available in Italy.
+Over the eleven-year period, all types of pension funds experienced positive annual average real return, except PIP funds with unit-linked contracts.
+Contractual pension funds experienced the highest annual average real return (+0.98%), PIP unit-linked policies experienced the lowest one (-0.2%).

-Since 2000, closed funds recorded a positive annual average return (0.90%), while open funds recorded a negative one of -0.20%.
+Since 2000, contractual pension funds recorded a positive annual average return (+0.69%), while open pension funds recorded a negative one of -0.36%.